Project 6: Custom Data Formatter

 5.3 The Core Question You’re Answering

-“How can I teach LLDB to understand my program’s data structures?”
+“How can I make LLDB show my data structures in a human-friendly way?”

 5.4 Concepts You Must Understand First